gabor-boros/questdb-stock-market-dashboard/README.md

 As you can see above, the initial data frame (`df`) will contain the latest 5 hours of data we have.
 This is needed to pre-populate the application with some data we have.
 The application definition `app` describes the application's title, asset folder, and some HTML meta tags used during rendering.

 Create the application layout that will be rendered as HTML.
-As you may assume, we won't write HTML code, though we will use Dash's helpers for that:
+We won't write HTML, we will use Dash's helpers for that:

 ```python
 # [...]